B2B Consignment: What It Is & Top Strategies for Success

 3. Invest in Training and Change Management

 Even the best software fails without user adoption.
-Provide hands-on sessions for scanning, reporting, and reconciliation tasks, then follow up with refresher micro-learning.
-Communicate the business case—faster cash recovery and fewer write-downs—to secure buy-in from warehouse staff to senior leadership.
+Provide hands-on training for scanning, reporting, and reconciliation tasks, then follow up with short refresher sessions.
+Communicate the business case clearly.
+Faster cash recovery, fewer write-downs, and cleaner asset records help secure buy-in from warehouse staff, finance teams, and senior leadership.

 4. Prioritize Process Design Over Technology

-Map every workflow—receiving, storage, sales reporting, payment—before selecting tools.
+Map every workflow before selecting tools, including receiving, storage, sales reporting, and payment.
 Once the process is clear, choose software that supports those steps and integrates through open APIs.
 This sequence prevents costly rework and keeps your program focused on results, not features.

 How Amplio Makes B2B Consignment Service Easier For You